salmoncore/2024ClassNotes/Week 9/Microservices.md

 # Message Queues
  - Producer/consumer or publisher/subscriber model
+	 - Publisher sends data to the exchange (RabbitMQ), where the subscriber is reading from
  - Can be an alternative to HTTP
  - Advantages - more decoupling
 **RabbitMQ is an example of this type of service.**